kr55/azure-elastic-jobs-manager-docs/docs/features/manage-job.md

 Follow these steps to create a new job using the **Azure Elastic Job Agent** interface:

-1. **Navigation**
-   - On the left panel, select "New Job" to open the job creation window.

-2. **General Information**
-   - **Name:** Enter the name of your job in the 'Name' field.
-   - **Description:** Provide a detailed description of your job in the 'Description' field.

-3. **Job Execution Details**
-   - **Last Run Outcome:** This field will display the outcome of the last run once the job has been executed.
-   - **Last Executed:** Indicates when this particular job was last executed.

-4. **Script & Help Options**
-   - Click on “Script” if you need to view or edit scripts associated with this job.
-   - Click on “Help” for assistance and documentation related to this interface.

-5. **Progress Indicator**
-   - Monitor real-time progress at the bottom left corner under "Progress."

-6. **Save or Cancel**
-   - Click “OK” to save and create your new job.
-   - Click “Cancel” if you wish not to proceed with creating this new job.

 ### Note:
 Ensure all required fields are filled out before clicking "OK" to avoid errors and ensure smooth creation of your new Azure elastic jobs.